TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 .. sidebar:: Differences to the classic MVC-Pattern

-   If you previously have developed desktop applications with the MVC-Pattern you will notice some differences to the mentioned MVC Variant.
+   If you previously have developed desktop applications with the MVC-Pattern you will notice some differences to the mentioned MVC variant.
-   Strictly speaking we have only mentioned the server-side components of the view, but there is a client-side component involved too: The Webbrowser ultimately displays the data from our web application, so it has to be part of the view-layer.
+   Strictly speaking we have only mentioned the server-side components of the view, but there is a client-side component involved too: The web browser ultimately displays the data from our web application, so it has to be part of the view-layer.
 Furthermore the view can be modified on the client-side with JavaScript.
 As a consequence, the view is even more separated as in the classic MVC Pattern.

-   In the *Desktop*-MVC-Pattern the View listens for changes in the Model ( usually using the *Observer* Design Pattern ).
+   In the *Desktop*-MVC-Pattern the View listens for changes in the model ( usually using the *Observer* Design Pattern ).
-   This enables the view to react immediately to changes in the Model.
-As we only discuss the server side of the view and the server and the client don't share a persistent connection changes in the Model can not be visible in the browser immediately.
+   This enables the view to react immediately to changes in the model.
+As we only discuss the server side of the view and the server and the client don't share a persistent connection changes in the model can not be visible in the browser immediately.